jkjamies/weatherApp/README.md

    modularization structure of the layers of the application using them.

  - Unit and integration tests were time-blocked, so although not full coverage, provides some example as to how the project could implement them and how they could be of use.
+Repository could be split into local and/or remote data sources, then a fake data source can be created for repository testing.
+   ViewModel tests were omitted just due to the simplicity and had less value than some others (could also benefit from a base ViewModel class with similar functionality in one place).
+A fake repository could also be created for ViewModel testing.
+Navigation testing is using network and should fake/mock instead.

  - There are some KDocs, but more could be added if dokka were a goal in the future.